Software consultant (freelance)

 April 2018 - June 2018

-Was brought in to help overcome certain obstacles.
+Was brought in to help overcome certain development obstacles.
 Amended workflow and documentation; and drastically improved the Rspec and Capybara based test suite.

 August 2016 - June 2017